- Less of a “winner takes all” market; a broader range of sectors and companies to lead.

 Given this uncertainty, we are cautious about moving too far away from the more long-term structural growth stories (including the lockdown winners) in favour of the near-term cyclical recovery trade (the lockdown losers).

 Sectors to watch

 It does seem likely that in the coming months Asian stock markets will see less of the polarised, ‘winner takes all’ performance, that we saw earlier in 2020.
 A broader range of stocks and sectors will likely enjoy gains as investors chase those firms with more recovery potential.

 One lockdown trend we expect to continue in Asia is the rise of e-commerce.
 Its penetration is unlikely to recede, as consumers are hooked on the added convenience of these services; the quality and scope of which continue to improve.

-Technology sectors more generally have also been winners this year from shifting consumer behaviour, and we are optimistic about the longer-term outlook for many of the main Asian players.
+Technology sectors more generally have also been winners in 2020 from shifting consumer behaviour, and we are optimistic about the longer-term outlook for many of the main Asian players.